-After you install the Hub Server and the Process Server, to configure search, install Elasticsearch.
+After you install the Hub Server and the Process Server, to configure search, install and set up Elasticsearch clusters.
 To install Elasticsearch, you extract the Elasticsearch archive file.

 Ensure that you use a supported operating system and Java version for your Elasticsearch installation.
 For more information, see the Elasticsearch Support Matrix.